michel-leonard/C-Quadratic-Sieve/README.md

 - PHP7.4 (time measure + output analysis)
 - [GMP](https://www.php.net/manual/en/book.gmp.php) (input proposition + answer verification)

-I thanks [William Hart](https://github.com/wbhart), a factor has always been shown ... an extract of tested numbers is provided in text files.
+I again thanks [William Hart](https://github.com/wbhart), a factor has always been shown ... an extract of tested numbers is provided in text files.

 ## Primes

+- the usual answers contain prime numbers
 - quotes around a number means the software know it's not a prime
-- the usual answers contain prime numbers

 # Testing

 Not needed at all for regular use, a basic ~ 100 lines testing feature is available :
-- the goal is simply to give you a little background
+- the goal is simply to give users and developers some context
 - test durations are between 30 seconds (130-bit) and 3 minutes (200-bit)
-- test start with `./qs test=1` for a crescendo, or `./qs test=160` for 160-bit
+- the `./qs test=1` test offers a 2 minute crescendo up to 200+ bits
+- the `./qs test=160` test offers a minute of 160-bit random odd numbers

 # cint

-You have access to the source code of **cint**, the lite "big num" library **cint** can :
+You have access to the source code of **cint**, the lite "big num" library **cint** is designed to :
 - take input from an regular integer
-- take input from an "arbitrary" long string, in any base from 2 to 62
+- take input from an "arbitrary" long string in base 2 to 62
 - perform basic math operations, including nth_root, modular_inverse, is_prime
-- output its content as a string in any base from 2 to 62
+- output its content as a string in base from 2 to 62

 To perform intermediates computations **cint** does not use global variable, excepting rand it's thread-safe.